|My prose got me lots of "country matters"|

 in kemmer to the yard.

-This wasn't some insane accident that just happened to take while they were walking through the ice fields and nowhere else.
-LeGuin didn't suffer a partial complex seizure that impaired her ability to end sentences for only the few days (weeks?) she was writing these parts of the book.
+This wasn't some absurd accident that just happened to take place while they were walking through the ice fields and nowhere else.
+LeGuin didn't suffer a random writing quirk that impaired her ability to end sentences for only the few days (weeks?) she was writing these parts of the book.
 This is a deliberate effort to make the prose feel like the action being portrayed.

 Come to think of it, I may owe Tolkien an apology for all the terrible things I said about his unending landscape descriptions.
 Clearly he just wanted to convey that Middle Earth is the most boring fucking place in the entire literary multiverse to have to physically walk across.
 He actually did a great job.

 Authors often use short sentences with very vivid verbs during combat or other exciting sequences, or long sentences during scenes of prolonged tension.
 I guarantee you that when Stephen King busts out his patented one phrase paragraphs, he is exactly representing a short thought breaking a long one--usually something happening directly in the mind of his characters.
 Some authors are so superfly, they even take prose rhythm to the level of the word, using tons of T word alliteration if they're trying to describe the pop of distant gunfire or a sonorous use of luscious and smooth sounding consonants and vowely words if they're trying to portray a seduction.
 Some authors even arbitrarily alter sentence construction to be deliberately awkward when they're in the head of confused characters.

 If it's so unknown, is it really that important?